 For two decades Adam has been illustrating, designing, and art directing interactive media for the museum and educational interactive industry.
 From scientific concepts to animated cartoons for younger audiences, he has had the privilege of creating fun and entertaining linear and interactive pieces that combine his passions: science, art, and education.
 To facilitate Trivium’s superior storytelling, Adam uses his expert video and animation skills to bring your story to life.

-Alex is an interdisciplinary writer, researcher, and project manager.
+Alex is an interdisciplinary writer, researcher, and producer.
 She holds a BA in Literature and Creative Writing from Connecticut College, and an MA in Design History and Material Culture from the Bard Graduate Center.
 Alex uses words, objects, and interactive media to tell stories about history and culture.

 Andrew develops Trivium’s back-end / CMS systems, maintains our network services, and also does hardware ordering and setup.
 He is equally comfortable with both hardware and software, and even more so the intersection of the two.
 He is extremely attentive to technical detail and can easily accommodate the needs of both our software team and our clients.
 Andrew graduated from Wentworth Institute of Technology with a degree in Computer Science.